 There are several ways that the Rutgers University community (students, staff, faculty and alumni) can participate in the 25th Annual Rites of Passage Ceremony.
 Community members can audition to be a speaker/performer or volunteer to staff the event to ensure a successful and spirited experience for our 2017 graduates.
 Please see below for available participation opportunities.

 One of the most exciting components of the Rites of Passage Ceremony are the student speeches that are addressed to the graduating class, families and other ceremony guests!
 Each year one graduating student is selected to deliver a riveting speech that inspires our graduates, reflects on the student experience (including challenges and accomplishments), and connects the ceremony theme to our graduates’ post-grad transition.
-See HERE for sign up to speak at the Rites of Passage 2017 Ceremony.
+The 2017 Rites of Passage Student Speaker has been selected!
 Thank you for your interest!

 The Rites of Passage Ceremony is a signature program in the Black and Latino community at Rutgers and has existed for 25 years because our community participates, lends support and is invested in the planning/execution process.
 See HERE to sign up to volunteer on the day of Rites of Passage!